timescale/docs/use-timescale/services/create-a-service.md

 # Create a Timescale service

-Timescale Cloud is a hosted, cloud-native Timescale service that allows you to quickly spin up new Timescale instances.
+Timescale is a hosted, cloud-native Timescale service that allows you to quickly spin up new Timescale instances.
 You can
-[try Timescale Cloud for free][sign-up], no credit card required.
+[try Timescale for free][sign-up], no credit card required.

-For installation instructions, and help getting your first service up and running, see the [Timescale Cloud installation section][cloud-install].
+For installation instructions, and help getting your first service up and running, see the [Timescale installation section][cloud-install].

-Each Timescale Cloud service can have a single database.
+Each Timescale service can have a single database.
 The database must be named `tsdb`.
 If you try to create an additional database you receive an error like this: